kenn12-prog/NYC-Venue-Explorer/README.md

-# Map Visualization Project
+## Map Visualization Project

-This project is a full-stack web application for visualizing nearby McDonald's locations using Leaflet.js for mapping and PostgreSQL/PostGIS for geospatial queries.
+This project is a full-stack web application for visualizing nearby McDonald's locations using **Leaflet.js** for mapping and **PostgreSQL/PostGIS** for geospatial queries.

 ## Features
-- Search for the **nearest McDonald's stores** based on latitude/longitude.
+- Search for the **nearest McDonald's stores** based on latitude and longitude.
 - Display stores on an **interactive map** using Leaflet.js.
 - Perform **spatial queries** with PostGIS to find the closest stores.
 - Store **geospatial data** in PostgreSQL with PostGIS extensions.